white-miku/yii2-alogger/README.md

 \whitemiku\alogger\Log::error('Text and {variable} to be logged as Error message', ['variable' => $variable]);
 ```

-The messeges will be logged with tag "System" and in JSON format:
+The messages will be logged with tag "System" and in JSON format:
 ```
 {"text":"Text and {variable} tobe logged as Info message,"data":{"type":"web","add":{"variable":"VARIABLE CONTENT"},"user":{"id":1,"login":"White Miku","ip":"USER's IP"},"url":"/index.php?r=controller%2Faction&parameter=1"}}
 ```